 The more open areas of the wood promote flowers, butterflies and moths; the light can get through to the ground much better now that the conifers are being replaced allowing regeneration from the seed bank.
 White admiral and fritillary butterflies have been seen, now that the habitat has been improved, as have the eggs of the drab Luther moth.
 The eco system has been steadily improving as the woodland management plan is being carried out.
 There are wild raspberries and wild strawberry plants but can you find them?

 Look for the roe deer, muntjacs and foxes in the wood although they can be hard to spot but you can follow the deer slot prints where they cross the stream.
 Badger sets are obvious from the quantities of earth spread around them.
 They emerge at sunset but you must wait down wind and be as quiet as mice not to frighten them.
 Nesting boxes for various birds have been introduced sometimes even used by bumble bees, and look out for the ‘bug hotels’ to encourage beetles.
 Grey squirrels are abundant and make good chasing for the more energetic dogs who enjoy regular exercise in the wood with their owners.
 In the autumn the squirrels hide sweet chestnuts which are abundant, for their winter larder.
-The hazel nuts are also eaten by the tiny secretive dormouse.
+The hazel nuts are also eaten by squirrels and a number of other small animals such as wood mice.

 Volunteering to help